10 Ways to Test Your Idea Before Starting a Membership Site

 If you’re toying around with the idea of starting a membership site, we hope at least one of these ten ways to test your idea inspired you.
 We love membership and subscription sites, but realize they aren’t for everyone.
 Before going all-in and building a membership site, it would be wise to test your idea with an engaged audience.
 Your audience doesn’t have to be huge.
 In fact, 10 highly-engaged, committed people would be far more valuable than 100 people with lukewarm interest.

-If you are interested in more posts with valuable information from our community, be sure to check out the related articles below.
+If you are interested in more posts with valuable information from our community, be sure to check out this post with 10 unique examples of membership sites.
 If you’ve found success with any one of these methods or know of one we left off the list, be sure to let us know in the comments below.
 We’d love to hear from you!